Help | About | Suggestions | Alms | Chat [0] | Users [0] | Log In | Join

 They were variously toned, but harmoniously united.
 They broadcast a whole, surpassing parts summed.
 Soprano: orientally quick, precise.
 Alto: whitely sharp, analytical.
 Tenor: latinly soulish, devoted.
 Bass: Africanly smooth, limber.
 But they were all the same race, geneticists say.

-Up the ladder: Fishing Trip
+Up the ladder: Saying of Love

-Down the ladder: Ambition
+Down the ladder: Life's Vision Altered

 You must be logged in to leave comments.
 Vote: